Poojan38380/Aaj-Distributor/README.md

 - **Delete Items**: Remove items completely
 - **Real-time Sync**: All changes are immediately reflected on the public homepage

+## Security Features

+- **Server-side Authentication**: Password verification happens on the server
+- **JWT Tokens**: Secure token-based authentication with 24-hour expiration
+- **HTTP-only Cookies**: Tokens stored in secure, HTTP-only cookies
+- **Middleware Protection**: Admin routes protected by middleware
+- **Environment Variables**: Sensitive data stored in environment variables
+- **No Client-side Secrets**: No sensitive data exposed to the browser

 ## Security Notes

-- Change the default admin password in production
+- Change the default admin password and JWT secret in production
-- Consider implementing proper authentication for production use
+- Use strong, unique passwords and JWT secrets
-- The current implementation uses localStorage for session management
+- The application uses secure HTTP-only cookies for session management
+- All authentication happens server-side for maximum security

 ## Database Schema